-You know those days when your precious little cherub is just driving you nuts?
-When you are about to lose it, and in your defense, she really isn’t at her best either?
+You know those days when your precious little cherub is just driving you up the wall?
+When you feel like there’s nothing you can do to get her to listen?
+Maybe you can try play!

 Yesterday was one of those days.
 I was at home with the three kids (five, three, and one and a half), and the oldest had gotten really whiny.
-She was wanting some screen time and it just wasn’t in the schedule at the time.
+She was wanting some screen time and it just wasn’t in the schedule.

 “But Momma, I’m missing my game time…”